-“An average, 175 people die everyday from drug overdoses,” Lane said.
-“If airplanes killed 175 people every day – how long would it take us to shut down the airlines?”
+“An average, 198 people die everyday from drug overdoses,” Lane said.
+“If the airlines crashed into the ground and killed 198 people every day – how long would it take to shut down the airlines?”

 Opioid addiction (Opioid Use Disorder) is a medical condition of a repetitive and problematic pattern of opioid use which causes clinically significant impairment or distress.
 The recurrent use of opioids creates a reliance on the opioid, increased tolerance to opioids, and withdrawal syndrome when opioids are abruptly discontinued.

 Opioids bind to and activate opioid receptors on cells located in many areas of the brain, spinal cord, and other organs in the body, especially those involved in feelings of pain and pleasure.
 When opioids attach to these receptors, they block pain signals sent from the brain to the body and release large amounts of dopamine throughout the body.
 This release can strongly reinforce the act of taking the drug, making the user want to repeat the experience.

 Opioid misuse can cause slowed breathing, which can cause hypoxia, a condition that results when too little oxygen reaches the brain.
 Hypoxia can have short- and long-term psychological and neurological effects, including coma, permanent brain damage, or death.
 Researchers are also investigating the long-term effects of opioid addiction on the brain, including whether the damage can be reversed.1

 Prescription opioids and heroin are chemically similar and can produce a similar high.
 Nearly 80% of Americans using heroin (including those in treatment) reported misusing prescription opioids prior to using heroin.